-The aim of this Knowledge Transfer Project (KTP) is project is to get in touch with the industry and find out about their experiences of training, and what training and qualification provision would aid them in developing their staff and reaping business improvements as a result.
-The project is being led by Camilla Strawbridge and is a collaborative project between the Horticultural Trades Association (HTA), the Horticultural Development Company (HDC), and the University of Reading.
+The aim of this consultation was to get in touch with the industry and find out about their experiences of training, and what training and qualification provision would aid them in developing their staff and reaping business improvements as a result.

+The consultation forms part of the development of new training programmes and qualifications for those working as general nursery staff and supervisors in commercial ornamental production.
+The Knowledge Transfer Project is being led by Camilla Strawbridge and is a collaborative project between the Horticultural Trades Association (HTA), the Horticultural Development Company (HDC), and the University of Reading which aims to engage with industry on the topic of training and development.
 This joined up approach provides a wealth of knowledge which can be used to create training programmes that really work for growers and their staff.